 Notice of Marriage and Civil Partnership

 Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for dates after 1 September 2018.
-This is due to our move to new ceremony accommodation called The Earlham Suite, where weddings will take place from 3 September 2018 onwards.
-Please also note that additonal fees apply to Saturday Notice of Marriage appointments.
+This is due to our move to new ceremony accommodation called The Earlham Suite this autumn.
+Wedding bookings for The Earlham Suite are not currently being accepted to allow work on the building to be completed.